 Useful tips for Using the Current Ratio

 - The current ratio will vary from industry to industry.
-To make comparisons you need to use a comparable business operating in your sector.
+Therefore to make comparisons you need to use a comparable business operating in your sector.

 - Some businesses, particularly low margin supermarkets, operate with negative working capital which means that current assets are less than current liabilities and the current ratio is less than 1.
 Providing the level of risk (in not being able to repay all liabilities on demand) is acceptable then it shows that the business is able to fund its investment in inventory and accounts receivable using credit from its suppliers thereby reducing its borrowings.

-- A bank manager may include overdraft facilities in the calculations, and will want to see a high current ratio (heading towards 2.00) as it shows a lower risk business.
+- Finally, a bank manager may include overdraft facilities in the calculations, and will want to see a high current ratio (heading towards 2.00) as it shows a lower risk business.

 About the Author